farirpgs/fari-community/public/catalog/creators/when-suddenly-games/imposition-srd/index.md

 All NPCs are broken down to their Level Die, Threat Die, and then any special abilities and lore information they may have.
 Don’t feel the need to do this for every potential NPC the characters may encounter.
 Only for those that pose a significant threat.
 For everyone else you only need to know their Level Die.
 Knowing this die level is all you’ll need for when a character attempts any action that may have fun or interesting consequences.

 ### LEVEL DIE
 Knowing an NPC’s Level Die tells you everything you need to know about them.
-How much damage they’ll inflict in a violent confrontation ([see both Severity of Outcome](#severity-of-outcome) and [Health & Damage](#health-amp-damage)), how many hits they can take before being taken out, how hard they are to persuade, or even what it may take to keep them from doing something to you!
+How much damage they’ll inflict in a violent confrontation ([see both Severity of Outcome](#severity-of-outcome) and [Health AND Damage](#health-and-damage)), how many hits they can take before being taken out, how hard they are to persuade, or even what it may take to keep them from doing something to you!

 Hits can mean many different things in a scene.
 For instance, an opponent with a d6 Level Die will fall after taking 6 hits, which narratively speaking may mean physical hits, persuading them, stopping their villainous activities, etc. You may raise or lower this number depending on how weak or tough you want the NPC to be.